ramandrosoa/Linear-Regression/README.md

 The regressors $x_1, x_2, ..., x_k$ should be non-random and measured without error.

   - Linear Independence of the Regressors:
-The regressors should be linearly independent of each other. (multicollinearity)
+The regressors should be linearly independent of each other.
+(Multicollinearity)

 ## Importance of These Assumptions